daniel-yj-yang/ml/PCA/README.md

 # Principal Component Analysis
-To summarize complicated original data on a lower dimensional (e.g., 2D) space
+To summarize complicated original data on a lower dimensional (e.g., 2D) space;
+To allow to reconstruct the complicated original data using fewer variables.

 <hr>